tanay2405/CMPE-172-project/README.md

 Open MySQL and run:

-sql  CREATE DATABASE tutoring_service;
+- CREATE DATABASE tutoring_service;

 Open src/main/resources/application.properties and update with your own mySQL password:

-  spring.datasource.password=YOUR_MYSQL_PASSWORD
+- spring.datasource.password=YOUR_MYSQL_PASSWORD

 Now the tables and data from the database.sql file will be created automatically

 5. Run the App

 Open StudentTutoringServiceApplication.java

 Click the play button next to the main method

 Run the app on http://localhost:8080